Raphael-Boichot/HVPE-process-assessment-by-DOE/README.md

 This work was possible thanks to 陈丹莹 (Chen DanYing), Gaël Giusti, Thomas Coughlan, and Mikhail Chubarov, outstanding students and colleagues.

-## We made the cover of the journal issue !
+## And we made the cover of the journal issue !
 ![HVPE](Documentation/HVPE.JPG)
 (Credit: Frédéric MERCIER)